Maginnis Howard continues to monitor corporations offering COVID relief. For that reason, we updated this article on May

-Due to COVID-19 and the impact it will have on consumers financially, mutiple businesses, banks and corporations have announced measures to help those impacted the most.
-Banks such as Truist, Citibank, Bank of America and Capital One are among the many that are taking measures to help customers during this difficult time.
+Due to COVID-19 and the impact it will have on consumers financially, multiple businesses, banks and corporations have announced measures to help those impacted the most.
+Banks such as Truist, Citibank, Bank of America and Capital One are among the many that are taking steps to protect customers during this difficult time.

 Citibank is increasing credit lines for their customers.
 They are also waiving all monthly service fees and offering hardship programs for mortgages through their service provider, Cenlar FSB.